77ccreed/React_Map/README.md

 This app uses Google Maps and Foursquare's API to list local places.
 The project was built for the Udacity FEND.

 ## Setup Instructions
+* Download repository or git clone https://github.com/77ccreed/React_Map
+* cd my-app
+* npm install or yarn install
+* npm start or yarn start
 * Offline mode is availible only in production mode.
-* Download or git clone https://github.com/77ccreed/React_Map
-* cd my-app
-* npm install
-* npm start
+* To run production version, run yarn build or npm build on your terminal.

 ## Dependencies
 ### React Packages